Cisco-Talos/clamav-large-archive-scanner/README.md

 The simplest way to use the ClamAV Large Archive Scanner is using a Docker container.

 The provided `Dockerfile` may be used to build an container with the environment and tools necessary to run this utility.
+This Dockerfile also increases the ClamAV scan limits described in the previous section.

 This Docker container is based on the ClamAV project's `clamav-debian` image.
 You can find additional instructions for how to customize and use this container [here](https://github.com/Cisco-Talos/clamav-docker/blob/main/clamav/README-debian.md).